 “I want to go because I feel like I don’t know enough unbiased information about Christine O’Donnell,” said Hagerty, who is majoring in finance and accounting.
 “Everything that I do know kind of comes from media, people that are biased like Saturday Night Live or The Daily Show.
 I just want to see what she has to say for herself.

-Page 3 of 4 - “But, on the other hand, I would consider it a very far stretch that I would ever vote for her,” said Hagerty, a registered Democrat. “
+“But, on the other hand, I would consider it a very far stretch that I would ever vote for her,” said Hagerty, a registered Democrat. “

 Juers, also a Democrat, still plans to watch the debate, which will co moderated by CNN political anchor Wolf Blitzer and will be televised live.